nesarpy/AI-Agent/README.md

 ### Setup

-- Copy `config.json.example` to `config.json` at the project root.
+- Configure the program via `config.json` at the project root.
-- Adjust values as needed.
-Do not commit `config.json` (keep only the example in Git).

 ### Fields